Authorization and accountability build and depend upon the cybersecurity objective of identity management. The...

 Access control models are often combined to obtain a greater degree of control.
 For example, a mandatory access control model may be combined with a role-based access control model.
 The MAC system decides that a user with a TOP SECRET clearance may access a document with a SECRET classification.
 The mandatory access control system grants access and then passes control to a role-based access control system.
 The RBAC system decides that the user, based upon her current role, has not been granted access rights to the document and access is denied, overriding the MAC system.

-- Integrity: Detecting changes to files and configurations.
+- integrity: detecting changes to files and configurations; and

 Authorization and accountability management is enabled by and dependent upon strong identification and authentication.
 Being able to tightly control access and understand how that access is being utilized is a tremendous benefit to the secure operation of network systems and is a core requirement of achieving cybersecurity readiness.